 However, it was what she mentioned next, in a rather off-handed manner, that proved to be of greater interest to the group…

 Now let me remember this correctly, so I don’t mix anything up.
 Apparently, after the waiter left the check, they both avoided eye contact for a painfully awkward second, and left the bill laying there, unpaid, for half a beat.
-Half an entire beat.
-Leigh rushed to assure us that in reality, it was really only a second.
+Mariah rushed to assure us that in reality, it was really only a second.

 Who should pay for the date, your male date or you?
 No, I suppose that wasn’t the real question we were grappling with, and this became apparent quite early on in the conversation, because at some point the answer to that question was simply understood and brushed aside.

-No, that wasn’t the real question we were asking.
-Maybe a more specific version of this might be: Should the woman even bother offering at the end of the night?
+Maybe a more specific version of this question might be: Should the woman even bother offering?

-I’m laughing now as I write this because, just by the way I’ve phrased this question, you should know which side I was on during that sushi dinner with my friends those years ago.
+I’m laughing now as I write this because, just by the way I’ve phrased this question, you should know which side I was on.
 Let me explain myself, though, as I have a theory that may bring some clarity to both the ladies and the gentlemen.
 A musing that might help all of us date in a more practical manner, and show more love to our future selves in the doing.
 It is very simple and it starts like this:

 The first key to my theory of having better first dates is to change the way you look at spending your hard-earned money on the pursuit of romance.
 Instead of thinking of it in terms of losing wealth or taking a gamble on someone else and losing, think of it more as paying into some sort of fun retirement account, except, instead of retiring from your job and going on that dream vacation to Bali, you’ll be retiring from singledom and still going on that vacation to Bali because, now you have a built-in buddy to go on romantic adventures with.